No Result

 Platforms like Mailerlite, ConvertKit, or Mailchimp are author favorites.
 Look for features like:

-• Automated welcome sequences
+• Automated welcome messages

 • Segmentation (fiction vs. nonfiction readers, genre interests)